docker/docs/machine/reference/ls.md

 ## Formatting

-The formatting option (`--format`) will pretty-print machines using a Go template.
+The formatting option (`--format`) pretty-prints machines using a Go template.

 Valid placeholders for the Go template are listed below: